 - Three bedroom apartment from 1,050 EUR to 1,350 EUR

 - Utilities for a one-bedroom apartment are around 100 EUR-150 EUR

 For 400 EUR you can get very high food quality if you don’t eat out too often.
 For many people, 200 EUR – 300 EUR is enough for food.

 In Vienna, you can buy a public transport ticket for 365 EUR for a whole year.

 As an employee, you can select between public and private health insurance.
 The rate of public health insurance is based on your income – employees pay 7,65% of their gross salary (half paid by the employer).
-In contrast, private insurance will cost you a fixed amount independently from your income.
+In contrast, private insurance will cost you a fixed amount independently of your income.

 Self-employed and freelancers pay a whole 7,65% for public health insurance.

 Private health insurance is often cheaper than a public one.
 Expats can take out coverage with Care Austria for a very reasonable price (starting from 51 EUR per month).
 It’s one of the best insurance for expats and international students in Austria.